paulanicioli/ironhack-project-module-1/README.md

 ### Game history

 Blackjack, also known as Twenty-One or Vingt-et-Un, is one of the most popular gambling card games (second only to poker).
+Many believe that it has its origins in the 1700s France.

+The game name has shuffled to Blackjack in the 20th century, when bonus payouts were common if a black jack (a jack of spades or clubs) was dealt along with an ace of spades.
+As the game gained popularity, those bonuses faded away, but the informal name was already stuck.

 The goal is to get a card count as close to 21 as possible (without going over this number), so the player can beat the dealer.

 ### Game rules

-While the rules are rather simple, it allows for a lot of strategy (_cough_~~countingcards~~_cough_).
+While the rules are rather simple, it allows for a lot of strategy (cough~~countingcards~~cough).

 **Card Values**
 | Card | Value |